d8Kc5pKhaUqusXrC/pforcs-project/README.md

 * Console: KPIs showing the ratio by server of vulnerabilities of severity 4 & 5 older than 30 days & 60 days respectively
 * output.xlsx - a file which may be further processed manually
 * A pie chart showing the number of Vulnerabilities by Owner

+## References
+I have included the references inline in the code